SDI-SoftwareDefinedInverter/TAPAS/README.md

 the behaviour

-## 2. GETTING STARTED WITH TAPAS AND RASPBERRY PI
+## 2. GETTING STARTED WITH TAPAS AND RASPBERRY PI - FOR LABORATORY USE ONLY

 + Create an SD-Card image for your Raspberry Pi Zero (W) (<https://www.raspberrypi.org/documentation/installation/installing-images/>)